Leviticus 20:6-8

 God calls His people to reject occult practices and live in consecrated obedience under His sanctifying authority.

-6 “ ‘The person that turns to those who are mediums and wizards, to play the prostitute after them, I will even set my face against that person, and will cut him off from among his people.
+6 Whoever turns to mediums or spiritists to prostitute himself with them, I will also set My face against that person and cut him off from his people.

-7 “ ‘Sanctify yourselves therefore, and be holy; for I am Yahweh your God.
+7 Consecrate yourselves, therefore, and be holy, because I am the LORD your God.

-8 You shall keep my statutes, and do them.
-I am Yahweh who sanctifies you.
+8 And you shall keep My statutes and practice them.
+I am the LORD who sanctifies you.

 God calls His people to reject occult practices and live in consecrated obedience under His sanctifying authority.